Always pack light.

 - If you are bringing your own equipment (such as a bike), ask your airline for a list of travel tips and guidelines.

 - Talk to your travel provider and find out the details of your activities.
 That way, you will be able to list the clothes you have to bring.

 Let's say you’re booked on the Sicily Magnifica Cycling Tour – it’s an 8-day vacation package on the island of Sicily.
 Usually, we recommend 2 - 5 cycling jerseys and an extra pair of shoes since we’ll be on the road 90% of the time.

-Looking good and being practical are possible if you choose the right material for your clothes.
+Looking good and being practical are both possible if you choose the right material for your clothes.

 Buy clothes made from special materials such as polypropylene, light wool, and similar fabrics because they are designed to wick away moisture.
 You should only wear cotton during casual gatherings since it retains moisture – causing your shirt to be soggy and wet.

 Do not wear white or dark-colored shirts; they leave you almost invisible to drivers and your guides.
 Instead, choose bicycling jerseys with bright colors; like our official Tourissimo jersey.

 Go for 2 - 4 pairs of cycling shorts with chamois lining for added comfort and hygiene.
 And please, no underwear under your cycling shorts.
 Not only does it negate the benefits of cycling shorts, it puts you at risk of chaffing and discomfort.
 The use of cycling specific chamois cream (or diaper rash cream) is highly recommended.